Mark Twain at the Territorial Enterprise: Empire City massacre hoax

-Twain's humor was not always appreciated, such as his October 28, 1863 hoax called "A Bloody Massacre near Carson" (alternatively, the "Empire City Massacre Hoax") purporting to detail the story of a man who loses "an immense amount in the Spring Valley Water Company of San Francisco" who in a deranged fit kills and scalps his wife and nine children.
-Historian Leland Krauth lists some of the grotesque details Twain used in the piece: "six of the nine children dead on the bedroom floor, battered by a 'blunt instrument,' their brains 'dashed out with a club'; two more collapsed askew in the kitchen, 'bruised and insensible'; and the last dead in the garret, her body 'frightfully mutilated,' the knife with which her 'wounds had been inflicted' still 'sticking in her side.'
+Twain's humor was not always appreciated, such as his October 28, 1863 hoax "A Bloody Massacre near Carson" (alternatively, the "Empire City Massacre Hoax"), purporting to detail the story of a man who loses "an immense amount in the Spring Valley Water Company of San Francisco" who in a deranged fit kills and scalps his wife and nine children.
+Historian Leland Krauth lists some of the grotesque details that were used by Twain in the piece: "six of the nine children dead on the bedroom floor, battered by a 'blunt instrument,' their brains 'dashed out with a club'; two more collapsed askew in the kitchen, 'bruised and insensible'; and the last dead in the garret, her body 'frightfully mutilated,' the knife with which her 'wounds had been inflicted' still 'sticking in her side.'
 The mother also lies dead and mutilated: 'scalpless,' her head 'split open'; and her right hand 'almost severed from the wrist'."

 While the regular indicators were present that the piece was a joke, it was so bloody that it shocked the Enterprise readership and later caused the paper's trustworthiness to be brought into question.
 Other newspapers in the region, including the Gold Hill News and the San Francisco Bulletin, had picked up the story and presented it as factual.
-Twain was stunned that few had picked up that neither a mansion nor a forest existed near Empire City where the piece claimed to have occurred.
+Twain was stunned that few had picked up that neither a mansion nor a forest existed near Empire City, where the piece claimed to have occurred.
 Despite Twain's retraction of the piece the next day, his critics held it against him for over a year.
 Many subscribers to the Enterprise canceled their subscriptions and turned to their rival, the Union.
-The newspapers that had reprinted it were outraged, with the Bulletin demanding that Twain be fired.
+The newspapers that had reprinted it were outraged, with the Bulletin demanding for Twain to be fired.
 However, Twain's offer to resign from the paper was refused by Goodman, and his reputation continued to grow.